userravs/simulation-of-gene-regulatory-networks-driving-shape-homeostasis/README.md

 * Implement the NEAT algorithm (?).
 * Implement death cells.
 * Use the try, except, finally statements.
 Learn about useful exceptions.

+### 20171110
+#### Done:
+* Changed the way in which files are stored.
+Each run has a unique ID based on current time and all the generated files are asociated according to this ID.
+Parameter settings, population file names, and benchmarks are stored automatically.
+* Fixed number of runs (specified as positional argument passed to the script) for every setting is executed now whitin main\_GA.
+This means that al the stistics stored are averaged over the amount of runs.
+Mentioned statistics are for now: max fitness and average fitness for every generation, benchmarks for each generation and for the total GA run.
+* Fixed the way in which cells move.
+Using now try, except statements.
+Worth testing again.
+* Adding new methods to plot.py.
+These methods will plot the generated data (GA statistics and benchmarks) using matplotlib.

+#### To do:
+* Fix, if it actually needs to be fixed, the network dynamics.
+Not sure if the current implementation is adequate for this problem.
+See Haykin.
+* Get the required plots.
+* Write the actual thesis document!
+Start by describing the model in detail.
+* Fix the boundaries of the lattice.
+Some networks act as if the lattice was a torus!
+* Investigate why initial individuals have a such a high fitness.